Dishwasher Smelling of Burned or Melted Plastic? Solved

 Open the windows and ventilate the space.
 You want to eliminate the smell as quickly as possible.

-If it has fallen on the coil, scrape it off with a wooden spoon and throw it away.
+If it has fallen on the heating element, scrape it off with a wooden spoon and throw it away.
 Don’t be tempted to reuse it, even if it’s only slightly damaged.

-Melted plastics can leach chemicals into your food and pose a risk to your family’s health.
+Melted plastics can leach chemicals into your food and risk your family’s health.

 #3 Added Tactics

-If the plastic is stuck on the element, a nifty trick is to use a hair dryer to soften it.
+If plastic has melted on the element, a nifty trick is to use a hair dryer to soften it.
 Apply heat to the plastic until it’s soft enough to be dislodged without damaging the coil.

 Remove as much as you can and brush away dust or particles that have fallen on the base.
 Any residue will continue to smell when you use the dishwasher (or clog up the filter), so be thorough.